GyanPrakashkushwaha/Sentiment-Analysis/README.md

 ```

 5.run the files in sequence:
-i.text preprocessing
+- text preprocessing
-ii.data preprocessing for training
+- data preprocessing for training
-iii.model training (from this file you will have SentimentAnalysis Model)
+- model training (from this file you will have SentimentAnalysis Model)
-iv.using model
+- using model